mbkoltai/ExaStoLog/doc/README.md

 Note that the convergence process can take long or can fail.

-Below are the commands to plot the convergence process (first subplot) and the true, initial guess and fitted model variable values (second subplot) of the EMT model:
+Below are the commands to plot the convergence process (first subplot) and the true, initial guess and fitted values of model variables (second subplot) of the EMT model:

 ```MATLAB
 figure('name','param fitting');